bluegrass-dev/blog/_posts/2020-09-13-future-post-ideas.md

 Jokes aside, there's a wide mixture of fun and dull problems solved one iteration at a time.
 I've liked the idea of writing more, so I'm prepping up ideas so that my efforts/interests aren't like a tree in the woods; unheard or unnoticed.

-I did some brainstorming yesterday, and here are some ideas I'm considering.
-If any catch your attention, let me know!
+After brainstorming yesterday, here are some ideas I'm considering.
+If any catch your attention or you have suggestions, let me know!

 ## Walkthroughs / Projects